 Yale School of Drama is a professional environment and, as such, encourages professional work.
 Nonetheless, the School of Drama does not encourage students to pursue outside work at the expense of their obligations to the School.
 The School of Drama demands that students prepare for classes and rehearsals, attend them, and participate fully in the life of the School.
 Students shall submit requests to work outside the School of Drama to the appropriate department chair in sufficient time to be reviewed by the dean.
 Under no circumstances should actors commit to projects outside the School.
 It should be understood that permission to participate in outside projects (whether paid or not) is rarely given.

 Students must register prior to the beginning of classes in the fall.
-Any student who cannot attend the scheduled fall-term registration must receive written permission from his or her department chair and notify the registrar in advance.
+Students who cannot attend the scheduled fall-term registration must receive written permission from their department chair and notify the registrar in advance.
 All international students are required to complete a nonacademic registration with the Office of International Students and Scholars prior to the beginning of classes, in addition to Yale School of Drama registration.

 All students must submit their course schedules to the registrar within one week of the first day of classes of each term and are responsible for notifying the registrar of any subsequent changes in their schedules.